monali2610/react-native-redux/README.md

 # React-Native-Demo

-This application with a simple UI, api and redux middlewar.
+This example for simple UI, api and redux.

 # Run: